 If you have more than one piece of carry-on-sized luggage and one personal bag, Option 1, the ATVO coach, might be a better option for you as the ACTV bus #5 does not have luggage storage under the bus.
 Tickets for the ACTV bus can be purchased from the public transport window in the arrival areas at the airport.
 The ACTV bus stop is at the sidewalk immediately in front of the airport terminal.
 You must validate your ticket on board the bus at the automatic ticket reader.

-These options for how to get from Marco Polo Airport to Venice on the bus are a great opportunity to do as the local Venetians do, and with assistance from a Prontopia Local, you can learn even more about the city along the way and ensure you get at your door safe and stress-free.
+These options for how to get from Marco Polo Airport to Venice on the bus are a great opportunity to do as the local Venetians do, and with assistance from a Prontopia local assistant, you can learn even more about the city along the way and ensure you get at your door safe and stress-free.

 It is also possible to book a car transfer or hop in a land taxi from Venice airport to Piazzale Roma.
 The cost is around €60 for up to 4 people with one piece of luggage each.
 This is also an option for getting from Venice airport to the cruise terminal.
 You will find taxis along the sidewalk after exiting the airport arrivals hall.
 The route takes about 30 minutes.